Applications 2023

 Are you a returning student?

-Students will receive further communication via email notifying them that their results have been posted on the Student Portal.
-The communication will also include an addendum which students need to complete and submit electronically via the portal together with their proof of payment or bursary office approval notice.
-Progression and NSFAS policies apply.
+Students will receive communication via email notifying them that their results have been posted on the Student Portal.
+The communication will also include an addendum which students need to complete and submit electronically via the portal together with their proof of payment or bursary office approval notice and supporting documents.

-Students can follow/view the process via the Student Portal and also communicate with the relevant campus.
+Students can follow/view the process via the Student Portal and communicate with the relevant campus.

 Can I apply for a second choice as the online application only allows one choice?